ViscousTests/website/content/docs/what-to-believe.md

  - Reproducing the logic behind the information can be very difficult or impossible, since it requires walking though the life experience of the tinkerer.
 This can make it easy for the tinkerer to hide bias.

-### From the Scientific Method

-This is a great source of information, as it (should) explicitly state how certain we are and in what context something is true.

-## From Combining Knowledge of Others

-Selective combination